 Luckily, you do not need to know Spanish in order to travel to Puerto Vallarta.
 Many vendors will understand and speak English either transactionally or even fluently.

-If you’d like to practice Spanish, we recommend using Duolingo.
+If you’d like to practice Spanish, we recommend using the Duolingo language learning App.

 Flying into Puerto Vallarta

 Most travelers will fly into Gustavo Diaz Ordaz or Puerto Vallarta International Airport (PVR).